vpavkin/dtc/README.md

 1. `java.time.LocalDateTime` has an instance of `LocalDateTimeTC`.
 2. `java.time.ZonedDateTime` has an instance of `ZonedDateTimeTC`.

-To get the instances, just import
+To get the instances, just import respectively

 ```scala
 import dtc.instances.localDateTime._
 // or
 import dtc.instances.zonedDateTime._
 ```
-respectively.

 #### JS instances

 First of all, DTC **does not provide** instances for **raw** js values (neither `Date` nor `moment`).
 They are mess to work with directly for two reasons:

-1. They are mutable
+1. they are mutable
-2. They have totally different semantics, comparing to `java.time._`.
+2. they have totally different semantics, comparing to `java.time._`.

-Instead, DTC provides simple wrappers that delegate to underlying values (or even enrich the provided API).
+Instead, DTC provides simple wrappers that delegate to underlying values (or even enrich the available API).
 These wrappers provide immutability guarantees and adapt the behaviour to follow `java.time._` semantics.

 For ease of direct use, they reflect typeclass API as much as possible.
-Though, amount of actual direct use of them should be naturally very limited, because, well... you can write polymorphic code instead!
+Though, amount of actual direct use of them should be naturally limited, because, well... you can write polymorphic code instead!

 ##### `JSDate`